dirkwhoffmann/DeepDrill/docs/_sources/References/Options.md.txt

 - `bitrate`

-  This value is passed to the FFmpeg backend.
+  This value is passed directly to the FFmpeg backend.
+Higher values result in better image quality.

 - `scaler`

-  If a video is produced, this downscaler is utilized instead of the one specified in the image section.
+  Path to a GLSL shader.
+If a video is created, this downscaler is used instead of the one specified in the image section.

 ### Section `[colors]`